Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Abstract

 \section{Abstract}

 This paper considers a multimessage network where each node may send a message to any other node in the network.
-Under the discrete memoryless model, we prove the strong converse theorem for any network with tight cut-set bound, i.e., whose cut-set bound is achievable.
-Our result implies that for any network with tight cut-set bound and any fixed rate vector that resides outside the capacity region, the average error probabilities of any sequence of length-$n$ codes operated at the rate vector must tend to~$1$ as~$n$ grows.
-The proof is based on the method of types.
-The proof techniques are inspired by the work of Csisz\'{a}r and {K\"{o}rner} in 1982 which fully characterized the reliability function of any discrete memoryless channel (DMC) with feedback for rates above capacity.
-In addition, we generalize the strong converse theorem to the Gaussian model where each node is subject to a peak power constraint.
+Under the discrete memoryless model, we prove the strong converse theorem for any network whose cut-set bound is tight, i.e., achievable.
+Our result implies that for any fixed rate vector that resides outside the capacity region, the average error probabilities of any sequence of length-$n$ codes operated at the rate vector must tend to~$1$ as~$n$ approaches infinity.
+The proof is based on the method of types and is inspired by the work of Csisz\'{a}r and {K\"{o}rner} in 1982 which fully characterized the reliability function of any discrete memoryless channel (DMC) with feedback for rates above capacity.
+In addition, we generalize the strong converse theorem to the Gaussian model where each node is subject to an almost-sure power constraint.
 Important consequences of our results are new strong converses for the Gaussian multiple access channel (MAC) with feedback and the following relay channels under both models: The degraded relay channel (RC), the RC with orthogonal sender components, and the general RC with feedback.